 Additionally, the Mix & Match is a networking event aimed at guiding team formation.
 After we receive your and the client's team preferences, the PREMIUM teams will be definitively composed.
 At the event, students also receive their PREMIUM welcome package and everyone will get an opportunity to first meet and get to know each other.

-The PREMIUM Mix & Match Event will take place on Thursday January 11th, after 17:00 hrs.
+The PREMIUM Mix & Match Event will take place on Wednesday January 10th, 17:00-22:30 hrs.

 (Please check your student email for further instructions and the exact itinerary)